 I thought she was pretty before.

+As this is a very quickly-evolving field, all recommendations are valid for 6 months only and may be re-confirmed with me via email.
+After 12 months, if more procedures are desired a new consultation is required.
 All consultations are with me personally.
 You are assured of absolute confidentiality at all times.
-Each one hour in-depth consultation covers treatment plans for up to two surgical operations plus all nonsurgical treatments of interest, and includes follow-ups.
-Further consultations must be booked for subsequent operations.
-As this is a very quickly-evolving field, all recommendations are valid for 6 months only and may be re-confirmed with me via email.
-After 12 months, if more procedures are desired a new consultation is required.